timmcginley/41936/Roles/index.md

 *
 */index
 ```
 This course has been designed to give participants a professional interdisciplinary design experience.
-This requires a slight shift in naming.

-## Students = Consultants
+In order to design the best building in the world we need to learn how to support each other in the desing process.

+## ABD ~~Students~~ Consultant roles
 After dividing into [subject interests](../Subjects) in week 1, you will be invited to form small consultancies.
-More information on this can be found [here](Companies)

-## Teachers = Chief Consultants
-The role formally known as teachers will now be called 'Cheif consultants'.

-We need to learn to support each other to design the best buildings in the world.
-To do this you will form disciplinary specific [companies](Company.md) that provide engineering and or design consulatancy services as part of a [team](Team.md) for the [client](Client.md).
+These disciplinary specific [companies](Company.md) will provide engineering and or design consulatancy services as part of a [team](Team.md) for the [client](Client.md).

-> You should have **expertise / experience / enthusiasm** for the role you choose *and* **empathy** for all the other roles.
+* You should have **expertise / experience / enthusiasm** for the role you choose *and* **empathy** for all the other roles.

-## ABD 2025 Consultant (student) roles
-All subjects:
 * Counting hours spent and consultancy costs and invoicing for payment.
 * Guiding each other towards a better, more sustainable buildings
 * Monitoring Project KPIs and BEATS